Tony Stiles

-Anthony Stiles (born August 12, 1959 in Carstairs, Alberta) is a Canadian retired professional ice hockey player.
-He played 30 National Hockey League games for the Calgary Flames in the 1983–84 season, recording two goals and seven assists.
+Anthony Stiles (born August 12, 1959) is a Canadian retired professional ice hockey player.
+He played 30 games in the National Hockey League with the Calgary Flames in the 1983–84 season, recording two goals and seven assists.
 Stiles signed as a free agent with the Flames in 1982.
 He retired in 1990 after spending two seasons in Germany.

 Stiles was a member of the fourth place Canadian team at the 1988 Winter Olympics in Calgary.